chiroro-jr/huddle-landing-page/README.md

 ## Acknowledgments

 If you would like to learn more about CSS architecture, how to arrange files and folders and the BEM methodology (and pretty much everything CSS) in detail you can check out **Jonas Schmedtmann**'s advanced CSS and Sass course [here](https://www.udemy.com/course/advanced-css-and-sass/).
-Most of what I know about CSS and Sass I learned in this course.
+Most of what I know about CSS and SASS I learned in this course.
 I am sure it will help you too.
 I know I have already mentioned this course.
 That's how good I think it is.